834772509/DriverIndexer/README.md

 ## Software Architecture

-Use `Rust` to write, call `Devcon.exe` to obtain hardware information, and use API to install device drivers, `VC-LTL` compilation.
+Use `Rust` to write, call `Devcon.exe` to obtain hardware information, and use API to install device drivers.

 ### Drive matching rules